typesense/gatsby-plugin-typesense/README.md

 # gatsby-plugin-typesense

-## Description

 Plugin to build typo-tolerant Instant Search experiences on [Gatsby](https://www.gatsbyjs.com/)-powered sites using [Typesense](http://typesense.org/).

-This plugin runs post-build and indexes the content you specify to Typesense.
+This plugin runs post-build and indexes content from your site to Typesense.
 The search UI is then built with the [Typesense-InstantSearch.js](https://github.com/typesense/typesense-instantsearch-adapter) library.

-Get a quick overview of Typesense in [this guide](https://typesense.org/guide/).
+If you're new to Typesense, get a quick overview from [this guide](https://typesense.org/guide/).

 ## How to install